These are also known as the comb-footed spiders or tangle-web spiders. There are around 2,200 species worldwide, and 76 species in Northern Europe.

 Females usually have a round abdomen.
 Most females are venomous.
 Males tend to resemble females.
 They are usually brown, grey or black in colour, and have short and thin legs with a row of comb-like bristles on the hind legs, although this may be missing or reduced in small species.

 Their web is irregular, three-dimensional and has sticky threads hanging from it to entrap prey.

 Males court females by vibrating strands of her web with his legs of palps.

-Above left is a preserved specimen of and adult female Latrodectus mactans, the black widow in the Theridiidae family, and below is a drawing of a mating pair.
+Above left is a preserved specimen of and adult female Latrodectus mactans, the black widow, and below is a drawing of a mating pair.
 It is native to North America, but there are other, very similar spiders in the Latrodectus genus:

 The black widow builds its retreat in dark, sheltered spots, but builds its web for trapping prey between vegetation, and in most other places, even under stones.
 Unfortunately for humans, outdoor toilets are a favourite place, especially around the seat!